theharold9000/Job-Ads---Brisbane/Ethereum Developer - Java.md

 # Ultra Risky Ethereum Developer Role - Java

-Well, you made it this far: This is a Brisbane-based opportunity
+Well, you made it this far: This is a Brisbane-based opportunity to work on some ground-breaking products built on the Ethereum blockchain and implemented in Java.

 This is you: